glandu2/RappelzCmdLauncher/README.md

 Compilation
 ---
-To compile, either use cmake:
+To compile, either use cmake and nmake:
 ```
 mkdir build
 cd build